krispaulbabu/COMP3100-MajorAssignment/readme.md

 This is a repository for stage 1 of my COMP3100 major Assessment.
-This repository contains two files
+The repository contains the following files:

-* Stage 1 - contains the client server
+* MyClient.java - the java file that contains the client code
+* MyClient.class - the java client executable
+* ds-client - the client side simulator
-* Latex - contains the latex documentation for stage 1
+* ds-server - the server side simulator